RajputPawan/Prometheus/_posts/2020-03-19-ubuntu_and_corona.md

 tags: [news, corona, remote_access]
 ---

-Our provider ATOS (s+c) will be available as usual.
+Our IT service provider ATOS (s+c) will be available as usual.
 Permanent onsite presence in Vaihingen has been suspended.
 Onsite action is limited to actual cases.

-## Hotline
+## Hotline Reachability
 As ATOS moved most of their employees to work from home they are still having some issues with their hotline.
 If you can't get through please open a ticket via <http://ubuntu.rd.corpintra.net> and request to be called back.

 ## Remote access